aa-sikkkk/C-syntaxChecker/README.md

 - **Semicolon Checking:** Detects missing semicolons in the code.
 - **C++ Constructs Check:** Checks for C++ specific constructs like classes and templates.
 - **C++ Specific Checks:** Checks for class and template usage in C++ files.
+- **Graphical User-interface:** Simple and straightforward CLI and GUI interfaces for seamless integration into your workflow.

 ## 🎨 ASCII Art Banner